 In the afternoon we visit the Greek site of Segesta.
 This city, whose well-preserved temple and theatre have few parallels, was founded by the Elymni.
 Its temple, which remained unfinished, gives a fascinating insight into how Greek temples were built.
 Its present state probably resulted from Segesta’s defeat by Selinus in 416 BC.
 High above the sacred area of the city stands a 3rd-century theatre, looking out over a vast panorama, a vivid indication of the importance of siting and orientation to Greek cities and shrines.

 In the early evening we will arrive in the Sicilian capital Palermo, where we will be based for four nights.
-Tonight’s dinner will be at a local trattoria.
-(Overnight Palermo) BD
+(Overnight Palermo) B

 - La Zisa, 12th-century palace in the Arabo-Norman style